 “In 2016 and 2017, I attended a private arbitration where Joel Reese represented my employer in a complex case involving millions of dollars in trucking services provided on several large highway construction projects.
 Joel had a complete grasp of all the facts and used that understanding to crush the other side’s witnesses.
 Impressive is the one word I would use to describe Joel’s representation of our company.” — Paul Patterson, President of Alliance Trucking LP

-In 2011, Joel Reese left Winstead PC, a large Dallas-based law firm, to start the firm with Brad Gordon and Pete Marketos.
+In 2011, Joel Reese left Winstead PC, a large Dallas-based law firm, to start Reese Marketos LLP with Pete Marketos and Brad Gordon.
 He and his partners, along with talented associates hired from several large Dallas firms, focused on winning complex commercial cases.
 Their strategy worked as a string of high-profile victories followed.
 In 2013, the Texas Lawyer recognized the firm as the top trial boutique in Texas.

 Over the last several years, Joel has won many high-profile cases.
-While at Winstead, Joel was responsible for winning an eight-year, multi-billion dollar class action that was featured on CBS Nightly News with Dan Rather.
-In 2012, Joel won a high profile $33 million case filed by billionaire T. Boone Pickens that was featured in a lengthy article in BusinessWeek.
-In 2015, Joel won a $5.6 million jury verdict after a three-week jury trial that was featured in the Dallas Morning News.
+While at his prior firm, Joel defended several insurers in an eight-year, multi-billion dollar class action that was featured on CBS Nightly News with Dan Rather.
+After successful wins in the Texas Supreme Court and the New Mexico state district court, plaintiffs dismissed all claims without receiving any payment from the defendants.
+Joel also defended two defendants in a high profile lawsuit filed by billionaire T. Boone Pickens that was featured in a lengthly article in BusinessWeek.
+Joel was able to obtain a dismissal of the lawsuit through summary judgment, which was affirmed by the Fifth Circuit Court of Appeals.
+In 2015, Joel won a jury verdict in a securities fraud case against a major securities broker after a three-week jury trial that was featured in the Dallas Morning News.

 Joel’s cases have changed Texas law.
 Joel was lead trial counsel responsible for securing the seminal Texas Supreme Court opinion concerning the discovery of electronically stored information (“ESI”) in In Re Weekley Homes, L.P., 295 S.W.3d 309 (Tex.
 2009).
-Joel’s cases have also set the law in Texas for class actions and real property nuisance claims.
+Joel’s cases have also established standards in Texas for class actions and real property nuisance claims.

-- Honored by the Dallas Business Journal as one of the top 15 business litigators in Dallas (“The Defenders”).
+- Honored by the Dallas Business Journal as one of the top 15 business litigators in Dallas (“The Defenders”) in 2008

-- Recognized by DMagazine as one of the Best Lawyers in Dallas.
+- Recognized by DMagazine as one of the Best Lawyers in Dallas (2016)

-- Recognized by DMagazine as one of the Best Lawyers Under 40 (in 2006).
+- Recognized by DMagazine as one of the Best Lawyers Under 40 (2006)